 On Arch Linux, there is a package called

-which can be installed from AUR, e.g. with
+installed from the official community repos, e.g. with

 On Debian, there’s a package called